 Gender equality is a core policy priority for Australia.
 Our focus on women's economic empowerment, especially through women's involvement in market development and trade, will help women lift themselves and their families out of poverty and participate more in the country's growing economy.
-Our aid investments in economic growth, education, health, and stabilisation and provide girls with the foundational skills for productive lives.
+Our aid investments in economic growth, education, health, and stabilisation and provide women and girls with the foundational skills for productive lives.

 Pakistan's stability is critical to both economic growth and human development, and regional security.
 Instability undermines economic growth, discourages private sector investment and results in high unemployment rates, particularly among youth.
 Pakistan's Vision 2025 policy links peace, security, and stability approaches with development interventions, and Australia will work to support stability through its current and future aid investments.
 Australia will prioritise its support to Pakistan's insecure border areas - Khyber Pakhtunkhwa, the Federally Administered Tribal Areas (FATA) and Balochistan.
 These areas are amongst the most insecure and disadvantaged in Pakistan.
 Our investments promote human development, economic growth and prosperity in these regions, with a focus on the most vulnerable, and help build the capacity of community organisations and government to deliver services, especially after crises.